ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

         .build();
 ```

 This is the most basic Tracker creation possible.
+Note that `getContext()` is an Android global function.
 You can expand on this creation with the following builder options:

 ```java
 // Create an Emitter with all options